oscarbutler/restaurant/README.md

 AC1: There needs to be a easy way to logout of their account.

 AC2: Once logged out the user should know and be able to find a way to log back in.

+## Design

+- I have chosen the design because it is simple but also very useful.
+This is because the user can see what the website contains while being able to navigate with ease.

 ## Wireframes